software-mansion/protostar/website/docs/cairo-1/04-understanding-cairo-packages.md

 }
 ```

-Or using the `use path:to::mod` syntax
+Or using the `use path::to::mod` syntax

 ```cairo title="my_project/test_package2.cairo"
 use package1::business_logic::utils::returns_two;